ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 ## ngramEntry(haystack, needle)

-Same as `ngramDistance` but calculates non-symmetric difference between `needle` and `haystack` -- the number of n-grams from needle minus common number of n-grams normalized by the number of `needle` n-grams.
+Same as `ngramDistance` but calculates the non-symmetric difference between `needle` and `haystack` -- the number of n-grams from needle minus the common number of n-grams normalized by the number of `needle` n-grams.
 Can be useful for fuzzy string search.

 For case-insensitive search or/and in UTF-8 format use functions `ngramEntryCaseInsensitive, ngramEntryUTF8, ngramEntryCaseInsensitiveUTF8`.